Are Deep Speech Denoising Models Robust to Adversarial Noise?: Introduction

 Deep neural networks (DNNs) have found widespread use in speech denoising tasks (herein considered synonymous with \textit{speech enhancement} and \textit{noise suppression}).
 With existing usage in videoconferencing software \citep{Cutler2022developingmachinelearningbasedspeechenhancementmodelsforteamsandskype} and speech recognition systems \citep{Milling2024audioenhancementforcomputerauditionaniterativetrainingparadigmusingsampleimportance}, and potential future usage in hearing aids \citep{westhausen2024realtimemultichanneldeepspeechenhancementinhearingaids}, the robustness of such deep noise suppression (DNS) models is clearly of paramount concern.

 However, it is well-documented that DNNs are often susceptible to adversarial perturbations—slight modifications to the input data that are subtle or imperceptible to humans, but which can lead to dramatically incorrect outputs from DNNs \citep{szegedy2014intriguingpropertiesneuralnetworks}.
-This vulnerability has been extensively studied in domains such as automatic speech recognition (ASR) \citep{carlini2018audio, schönherr2018adversarialattacksautomaticspeech, qin2019imperceptible} and speaker recognition \citep{gong2017craftingadversarialexamplesspeech, wang2020inaudibleadversarialperturbationsfortargetedattackinspeakerrecognition}, where adversaries can induce the models to mistranscribe speech or misclassify speakers.
-Similarly, deep visual denoising models have been shown to be vulnerable to adversarial perturbations \citep{yan2022towards, ning2023evaluating}, wherein the addition of imperceptible visual noise causes them to output images that are noisier than the input.
+This vulnerability has been extensively studied in domains such as automatic speech recognition (ASR) \citep{carlini2018audio, schönherr2018adversarialattacksautomaticspeech, qin2019imperceptible} and speaker recognition \citep{gong2017craftingadversarialexamplesspeech, wang2020inaudibleadversarialperturbationsfortargetedattackinspeakerrecognition}, where attacks induce the models to mistranscribe speech or misclassify speakers.

-Given their ubiquity and the vulnerability of similar models, we therefore posit that DNS models might also be appealing targets for adversarial attacks.
-The consequences of such attacks could be severe, particularly if the attack is capable of inducing a DNS model to output arbitrary target speech.

-Despite these concerns, to our knowledge, there has been minimal research into the susceptibility of DNS models to adversarial noise. \citet{dong2023adversarialexamplesprotectprivacyspeechenhancement} attacked speech enhancement models from a privacy perspective; however, though groundbreaking, their research leaves open many critical questions.
-Among others: Are imperceptible adversarial attacks possible?
-Are attacks possible even when background noise is minimal?
-Are targeted attacks possible, in which the model is induced to output audio similar to a target utterance?
-What is the role of acoustic characteristics such as reverb in enabling attacks?
-And finally, are these attacks likely to work in over-the-air scenarios, where the adversarial perturbation is subjected to the same acoustic distortions as the original audio?

-To address these questions, we evaluate the robustness of four recent DNS models of varying sizes and architectures \citep{defossez2020real, chen2022fullsubnet+, zhao2022frcrnboostingfeature, lu2024explicitestimationmagnitudephase}, given both white-box and black-box (model transfer) threat models.
-Using a variety of speech quality metrics, we find that with white-box access all four models can be induced to output unintelligible gibberish by imperceptible noise, hidden in the original audio by auditory masking \citep{lin2015principles, schönherr2018adversarialattacksautomaticspeech, qin2019imperceptible}; moreover, the success of attacks varies little by setting, such as the presence or absence of non-adversarial background noise, and attacks are even possible in simulated over-the-air settings.
-Furthermore, models appear susceptible to targeted attacks, where their output is closer to a target utterance than the ground-truth clean utterance, though progress in this direction is limited by the quality of speech similarity metrics available.\footnote{\href{https://sites.google.com/view/adv-dns/home}{Samples are available online.}}